Georgia Redcoat Marching Band: Recent decades

-Pregame Show
+Pregame show

-The Redcoat Band pregame show incorporates various aspects of Georgia's football history and culture.
+The current Redcoat Band pregame show incorporates various aspects of Georgia's football history and culture.
 The Feature Twirlers and Hairy Dawg start in the middle of the field.
-Hairy Dawg then goes onto the sidelines to get the crowd hyped when the band runs on the field.
-The show then starts with the band saluting three sides of the stadium with "Go Dawgs", followed by a Georgia spellout.
-The band then approaches midfield as it plays "Let's Go Dawgs".
-As the band forms the Arch, a symbol of the university and of the state of Georgia, they play Georgia's rally song "Glory, Glory".
+Hairy Dawg then goes onto the sidelines while the band runs on the field.
+The show starts with the band saluting three sides of the stadium with "Go Dawgs".
+As the band forms The Arch they play Georgia's rally song "Glory".

 Remaining in the Arch formation, the Redcoats perform Georgia's Alma Mater and the national anthem, before leading the crowd into the "Spell Georgia Cheer".
-The crowd then participates in "Calling the Dawgs", beginning with the "Georgia Bulldogs Cheer" (the north stands yell "Georgia" and the south stands respond with "Bulldogs"), followed by a celebrity or a former Georgia player leading the crowd in the traditional "Gooooo Dawgs!
-Sic 'Em!" chant.

 The Redcoat Band then forms the image of the state of Georgia, with the feature twirlers in the spot of Athens, as the crowd sings along to UGA's official fight song "Hail to Georgia".
-There follows a performance of "The Battle Hymn of the Bulldog Nation", initiated by a solo trumpet player in the southwest corner of the stadium, followed by the "It's Saturday In Athens" pregame video and the team entrance to "Glory, Glory".
+There follows a performance of "The Battle Hymn of the Bulldog Nation", initiated by a solo trumpet player in the southwest corner of the stadium, followed by the "It's Saturday In Athens" pregame video and the football team entrance to “Krypton Fanfare” followed by "Glory".

-Athletic Bands
+Athletic bands

 Derbies Pep Band

 The Derbies Pep Band is directed by one or more student directors, under the supervision of faculty and staff.
 Derbies perform in situations where attendance by the full band is not feasible.
-This includes the New Member mixer held at the beginning of band camp, the Jacksonville Bulldog Club Party at the annual Georgia Florida game, and away games not attended by the full band.
+This includes the UGA freshmen welcome in Sanford Stadium, the Jacksonville Bulldog Club Party at the annual Georgia Florida game, and away games not attended by the full band.
 Membership is chosen by the band captains and is determined by ability, leadership, and seniority.